Bhutanese refugees

 Bhutanese refugees in a Beldangi refugee camp; one man shows his Bhutanese passport document.
 Many Bhutanese refugees surreptitiously took their citizenship papers and documentation with them when they were forcefully deported from Bhutan to prove their status as legal citizens.

 Bhutanese refugees are Lhotshampas ("southerners"), a group of Nepali language-speaking Bhutanese people.
-These refugees registered in refugee camps in eastern Nepal during the 1990s as Bhutanese citizens who fled or were deported from Bhutan during the protest against the Bhutanese government by some of the Lhotshampas demanding their own choice of leader that demanded a king and land that was already under the jurisdiction of the royal in Bhutan.
-As Nepal and Bhutan have yet to implement an agreement on repatriation, most Bhutanese refugees have since resettled in North America, Oceania and Europe under the auspices of the Office of the United Nations High Commissioner for Refugees.
-Many Lhotshampa have also migrated to areas of West Bengal and Assam in India independently of the UNHCR.
+These refugees registered in refugee camps in eastern Nepal during the 1990s as Bhutanese citizens who fled or had been deported from Bhutan during the protest against the Bhutanese government by some Lhotshampas.
+Protestors had called for their own choice of leader distinct from the jurisdiction of the royal government in Bhutan.
+As Nepal and Bhutan had yet to implement an agreement on repatriation, most Bhutanese refugees have since resettled in North America, Oceania and Europe under the auspices of the Office of the United Nations High Commissioner for Refugees.